The author is not beholden to any company, lobby group, or government. *

 The Oxford English Reference Dictionary defines efficiency as: "The ratio of useful work performed to the total energy expended or heat taken in."

 Efficiency is very important in the case of fossil fuel power stations because fossil fuels are a finite resource – once we use them they are gone – and when burned they produce carbon dioxide and other substances that kill people and cause climate change and ocean acidification; so it is very important to get as much electricity as we possibly can per tonne of fossil fuel.
-A typical ratio of 'useful work' (electricity generated) to 'heat taken in' for fossil fueled power stations is about 1/4; ie; 25% efficiency.
+A typical ratio of 'useful work' (electricity generated) to 'heat taken in' for fossil fuelled power stations is about 1/4; ie; 25% efficiency.

 It could be said that before windmills and wind turbines all the energy in the wind was being wasted – that is, the efficiency of converting wind energy to useful work was 0%.
 The more wind energy that is converted to useful energy, including electricity, the more we improve on that.
 If we don't convert the wind into useful energy it could be called a wasted resource.